tayloraswift/swift-png/examples/README.md

 }
 ```

-For the purposes of this tutorial we again initialize our mock data stream using the file system APIs, though we could just as easily imagine the data coming over an actual network.
+For the purposes of this tutorial we again populate our mock data stream using the file system APIs, though we could just as easily imagine the data coming over an actual network.

 ```swift
 extension Stream